Getting Support and Keeping Hope Alive – for people with Mast Cell Activation Syndrome and Histamine Intolerance

 Hugs with Your Words Project for People with Mast Cell Activation Syndrome and Histamine Intolerance

-Anytime you need, you can go to this page and read supportive words from others with Mast Cell Activation Syndrome.
+Anytime you need a boost, you can go to the Hugs With Your Words page on the blog.
+You’ll find supportive messages from others with Mast Cell Activation Syndrome.

-And I always found that saying something kind to someone else uplifted me in my darkest days – so please leave a supportive comment for someone else too.
+And I always found that saying something kind to someone else uplifted me, even on my darkest days.

 You can get your pick-me-up and leave kind words for others here:

-The Dream Jar for people with Mast Cell Activation Syndrome and Histamine Intolerance
+The Dream Jar — for those with Mast Cell Activation Syndrome and Histamine Intolerance

 I dream to be able to snuggle up with my husband for 5 minutes.